Gran Turismo (1997 video game): Commercial

 Gran Turismo was a commercial hit.
 In May 1998, Sony awarded Gran Turismo a "Double Platinum Prize" for sales above 2 million units in Japan alone.
 In its first month on the Japanese market, it sold over 1 million copies, making it the best-selling video game of the 1997 holiday shopping season in Japan.
 According to Weekly Famitsu, it sold an additional 1.34 million units during the first half of 1998, which made it Japan's second-best selling game for that period.
 Overall in 1998, it ranked third in the best-selling video games of that year in the country, only behind Pokémon and Resident Evil 2.

-In the United States, it was the best-selling PlayStation game of 1998 with 1,431,483 sales and revenue.
-It was again the best-selling PlayStation game of 1999 in the United States, where it sold 1.3 million units and grossed an estimated that year, adding up to sales and about revenue in the United States by 1999.
+In its first month of release in the United States, Gran Turismo was the second best-selling home console game, behind Tekken 3.
+It was one of the best-selling PlayStation games of 1998 with 1,431,483 sales and revenue; according to the NPD Group, it was the third best-selling video game of 1998 by unit sales, behind GoldenEye 007 and The Legend of Zelda: Ocarina of Time.
+It was the best-selling PlayStation game of 1999 in the United States, where it sold 1.3 million units and grossed an estimated that year, adding up to sales and about revenue in the United States by 1999.